MrShwhale/TMA-Character-Chart/notes.md

 Member ids: List of character ids that are members of this group.

 # Reminders
-Connect Nicole Baxter with Julia and Trevor on episode 107 (or add the ability to combine people and put the 2 mysterious people into episode 30-whatever)

-Connect Oliver Banks with Jennifer Ling after Oliver's statement (121) (or add the ability to combine people and put the odd man into episode 42)

 Potentially connect Hezekiah Wakely (152) and Karolina Górka (71)

 Add Officer Altman in 5, and perhaps pick an Altman to connect him to?